 “Art therapy and music therapy allowed Madison the opportunities to express her creativity and interact with other kids during her stay at the Alberta Children’s Hospital, and as parents, we couldn’t be more grateful,” says mom, Sarah.

-Sign up for Life Cycle and support vital Child Life programs at both the Alberta Children’s Hospital in Calgary and the Stollery Children’s Hospital in Edmonton.
+Learn more about Life Cycle and how it supports vital Child Life programs at both the Alberta Children’s Hospital in Calgary and the Stollery Children’s Hospital in Edmonton.